Have you forgotten how to be happy? this article is about ways on how to be happy in life again.

 Even the happiest of us see our dark days and setbacks, yet some people are able to recover quicker from these negative life events than others, why is this?

-It could be brain chemistry which causes a natural tendency to focus on the negative side of things.
-Past traumatic events which influence our psychology for the better or worse, how we look at failures and successes, society and how much it influences us and many more influences which determine if we are happy or not.
+It could be down to genetic personality traits, which may cause a natural tendency to focus on the negative side of things, and generally being more sensitive.
+Past traumatic events which influence our psychology for better or worse, how we look at failures and successes, society and how much it influences us and many more influences which determine if we are happy or not.

 How to be happy in life again?